-Graduate Coordinator: Quintin Boston Email: qboston@ncat.edu Phone: (336)334-7916 Department Chair: Miriam L. Wagner Email: wagnerm@ncat.edu Phone: (336)334-7916
+Graduate Coordinator: Quintin Boston

+Email: qboston@ncat.edu

+Department Chair: Patricia Bethea-Whitfield

+Email: betheap@ncat.edu

 The Mental Health Counseling - Rehabilitation program is accredited by the Council on Rehabilitation Education (CORE) and is designed to prepare culturally competent counselors who specialize in working with persons with physical, developmental, cognitive, psychological, and neurological disabilities and/or illnesses.
 Rehabilitation Counseling students are equipped with knowledge, skills, and experience to empower persons with disabilities through the counseling process.
 Students are further equipped with unique competencies to provide effective rehabilitation counseling services within a cultural context.
 Students are currently supported on RSA grants in the areas of Vocational Evaluation and Work Adjustment, Rehabilitation Psychology and Behavioral Medicine, and also Behavioral Addiction